finbarkizito/sql_exploratory_data_analysis_project/README.md

 ---

 ## Data Sources and Inputs
-The project uses a pre-built **DataWarehouseAnalytics** database populated through CSV files or SQL scripts.
+Here, we use a pre-built **DataWarehouseAnalytics** database populated through CSV files or SQL scripts.

 **Source data:**
 - **Format:** CSV flat files or SQL Server database backup (`.bak`)